javascript-tutorial/en.javascript.info/9-regular-expressions/02-regexp-methods/article.md

 ## str.replace(str|reg, str|func)

-That's actually a great method, one of most useful ones.
+This is a generic method for searching and replacing, one of most useful ones.
 The swiss army knife for searching and replacing.

-The simplest use -- searching and replacing a substring, like this:
+We can use it without regexps, to search and replace a substring:

 ```js run
 // replace a dash by a colon